-A little over four months in and a little less than two months to go on this massive, diverse continent!
+We’re a little over four months in and a have a little less than two months to go on this massive, diverse continent!
 It’s hard to really comprehend just how much we’ve seen but at the same time, the more we speak to other travellers, the more we realise there is to see.

 With flights home booked though, all good things must come to an end, so you can bet we’re making the most of the next couple of months.